visgl/deck.gl/dev-docs/RFCs/v6.0/gpu-screengrid-aggregation-rfc.md

 Input:
 * positions (Array) : Array of points in world space (lng, lat).
+* positions64xyLow (Array) : Array of low precision values of points in world space (lng, lat).
 * weights  (Array, optional, default: null) : Array of weights, if null, a default weight of 1 is used for all points.
 * cellSize: (Array) : Size of the cell, cellSize[0] is width and cellSize[1] is height.
 * width: (Number, Optional) : Grid width in pixels, deduced from ‘viewport’ when not provided.